joselevelsup/programitforward/content/blog/editors-more-editors/index.md

 ![vs-code-edit](https://webdesign.vdlz.xyz/Editor/VSCode/Doc/Images017/020-001_javascript_javascript_find_all_references.png)

-My Time using it was fun and I loved the plugins and themes.
+My time using it was fun and I loved the plugins and themes.
 So many cool themes.
 But for some reason, I still felt a little slow.
 Now at  this time, it wasn't my machine (I had just got my gaming laptop so specs were up there) but the GUI itself.
 Startup still felt slow (especially when executing from my terminal) and the file explorer was always ugly to me (although you can now tweak it to have nicer icons).
 Overall, coding in this puppy felt good.
 Now most starting developers use VSCode or Atom.
 Most likely VSCode than Atom but that's another argument.

-Rating: 8.7/10
+####Rating: 8.7/10

 ###4.
 Vim